DCU Widening Participation header

 Tier 2 Bursaries: Awardees will receive €2,000 per year for the normal duration of an undergraduate programme and up to a maximum of six years for a part-time programme.
 The bursary will also be paid as the awardee progresses to postgraduate study.

-Tier 1 and Tier 2 bursaries will be paid each year of the course up to a maximum of four years for full-time students and six years for part-time students as long as the recipient complies with the bursary guidelines and progresses to the next academic year of their course.
+Tier 1 and Tier 2 bursaries will be paid each year of the course up to a maximum of four years for full-time students and six years for part-time students, if the recipient complies with the bursary guidelines and progresses to the next academic year of their course.
+Tier 3 bursaries are a once-off to be paid in this academic year only.